randa-mu/blocklock-js/README.md

 ![Webpack require error](./documentation/images/webpack-require.png)

-To resolve this error, a solution is to update your `next.config.ts` if you use one to similar configurations for webpack below.
+To resolve this error, one solution is to update your `next.config.ts` configuration file if you use one with similar configurations for webpack below.

 ```ts
 import type { NextConfig } from "next";